Missouri Lottery: MO Millions

+Drawings are held on Wednesdays and Saturdays at approximately 8:59 p.m.

 Multi-jurisdictional games

 Cash4Life

 In 2014, New Jersey and New York launched Cash4Life.
 Initially drawn Mondays and Thursdays, Cash4Life has been drawn seven nights a week beginning July 1, 2019.

 On April 11, 2021, Cash4Life become available in Missouri, becoming the game's 10th member.
 Three days earlier, Missouri ended sales of the rival game Lucky for Life which remains available in 24 states and the District of Columbia.
 Games are $2 each.

 Mega Millions

 On October 13, 2009, the Mega Millions consortium (then with 12 lotteries) and MUSL (with 33) reached an agreement to cross-sell Mega Millions and Powerball.
 Missouri joined Mega Millions on January 31, 2010, the cross-sell expansion date.

 Mega Millions is drawn Tuesdays and Fridays.
 Players choose five white balls numbered 1 through 70, and a gold-colored "Mega Ball" numbered 1 through 25.
-Games are $1 each, or $2 if the Megaplier is chosen.
+Games are $2 each, or $3 if the Megaplier is chosen.
 Jackpots begin at $20 million, payable in 30 graduated yearly installments unless the cash option is chosen.